Don't Miss An Episode, Subscribe Now

-Having a goal seems like a no-brainer, but goals should be quantifiable and known by everyone at your institution.
-Without clear objectives and ways to measure them you won't be able to successfully grow your financial institution.
+Establishing clear goals seems like a no-brainer, but these goals should be quantifiable and understood by everyone in your institution.
+Without clearly defined objectives and measurable metrics, you won't be able to effectively grow your financial institution.

-When your entire team is familiar with your goals, all of the actions they make will be influenced with these ends in mind.
-Clearly communicated goals also ensure that everyone understands what is expected of them.
+When your entire team is familiar with your goals, their actions will be guided by these objectives.
+Clearly communicated goals also ensure that everyone understands their individual responsibilities and contributions to the overall success.

-We often see staff at credit unions who are unsure of the larger strategic goals and objectives of the institution.
-Big picture goals and smaller incremental steps need to be reviewed and shared with your staff on a regular basis.
+We often encounter staff who are unsure of the institution's larger strategic goals and objectives.
+Big-picture goals and smaller, incremental steps need to be regularly reviewed and shared with your staff.

-When creating goals, start with the long-term big picture of what success looks like in 3-5 years, and then break it down from there.
-Say for example, you want to have 10,000 more members in the next 5 years, that means you need 2,000 new members per year.
-Break that down even further, and make it a quarterly or even monthly goal.
-Then share this goal and the reasoning behind it with your team on a regular basis, so they are all on the same page and working toward this shared vision in every area of the institution.
+When creating goals, start with the long-term vision of success, envisioning what it looks like in 3-5 years, and then break it down into actionable steps.
+For instance, if you aim to gain 10,000 new members in the next 5 years, that translates to 2,000 new members per year.
+Break it down further, setting quarterly or even monthly targets.
+Share these goals and the reasoning behind them with your team regularly, ensuring everyone is on the same page and working towards a shared vision in every area of the institution.

-There is nothing more discouraging than being overwhelmed by a objective that is impossible to reach.
-Starting with unrealistic expectations is an immediate obstacle for your team, so avoid this at all costs.
-Without a positive outlook, it is easy for people to get discouraged and give up.
+There's nothing more disheartening than being overwhelmed by an objective that seems insurmountable.
+Setting unrealistic expectations from the outset is a major setback for your team, so avoid this at all costs.
+Without a positive outlook, it's easy for people to lose motivation and give up.

-I'm sure this has happened to you in your life.
-Maybe you signed up for a gym, determined to get into shape, and stopped going after just a few weeks.
-Why do you think this is such a common pattern?
-Why do we expect to get from A to Z over night?
+I'm sure you've experienced this in your own life.
+Perhaps you joined a gym with the determination to get fit, only to stop going after a few weeks.
+Why do you think this is so common?
+Why do we expect to achieve our goals overnight?

-Want to make sure your Credit Union or Community Bank growth goals are realistic?
-Follow these steps:
+To ensure your Credit Union or Community Bank growth goals are realistic, follow these steps:

-1) Write down the reasons why you will achieve these objectives.
+- Write down the reasons why you believe you will achieve these objectives.

-2) Write down the obstacles standing in your way and work through possible solutions
+- Identify the obstacles that stand in your way and work through possible solutions.

-3) Communicate these objectives with your team and get their input
+- Communicate these objectives with your team and gather their input.

-Our ability to learn is an invaluable trait that should be constantly cultivated and nurtured.
+Our ability to learn is a valuable asset that should be continuously nurtured and cultivated.